newrelic/logging-integrations-test-lib/README.md

  - [Fluent Bit Package](https://github.com/newrelic/fluent-bit-package/tree/main/integration-tests/test-suite/)
  - [Azure Functions](https://github.com/newrelic/newrelic-azure-functions/tree/master/test-suite/)

-We've extracted it for ease of keeping updates synchronized.
+We've extracted it so we can keep updates synchronized.
 We've also added some documentation to make it easier to use.

 ## Installation